-- B. Methodology: Superseded by School Psychology Program methodology requirements - C. Academic Preparation: 8 units in an academic discipline, which are met within the BSE, and a minimum of 2 courses (totaling at least 6 units) in a Department outside of the BSE.
+- A. Core Course Requirement: Superseded by School Psychology Program requirements - B. Methodology: Superseded by School Psychology Program methodology requirements - C. Academic Preparation: 8 units in an academic discipline, which are met within the BSE, and a minimum of 2 courses (totaling at least 6 units) in a Department outside of the BSE.
 Students normally fulfill the "outside" requirement by taking courses in Psychology, Public Health, Sociology, Social Welfare, and Anthropology.
 Please note that these must be graduate level (i.e., 200-level) courses AND taken for a letter grade in order to meet this requirement.